Relationships: Empathy vs. Responsibility for FeelingsBy Dr. Margaret Paul

-Are you stuck in a relationship system where one of you is often angry and the other is often withdrawn?
+Are you in a relationship where one of you is often angry and the other withdrawn?
 Discover the underlying cause of this and how to heal your relationship.

 Lauren grew up in a family where she received constant criticism from her father.
 From the time she was little, she had learned to try to do everything right in order to have control over getting her father's approval and avoiding his disapproval.
 Lauren learned early in life to make others responsible for her feelings.

 As so often happens, William and Lauren got together at their common level of woundedness, with William feeling responsible for Lauren's feelings and Lauren making William responsible for her feelings.
 But it didn't take long for William to feel engulfed by Lauren's demands and to shut down as a way to protect himself from being controlled by her.
 The more William shut down, the angrier and more demanding Lauren got, and the angrier Lauren got, the more William shut down.
 Both felt deeply lonely in the relationship, each reacting to the other's wounded self.

 As long as William believed he was responsible for Lauren's feelings, he was unable to feel any of his natural caring and empathy for her.
 And as long as Lauren believed that William was responsible for her feelings, she was unable to feel any of her natural kindness toward him.

 The fact is that we cannot feel both empathy toward another and responsibility for their feelings at the same time.

 We cannot feel empathy for another when we feel burdened by responsibility for their feelings, or when we believe that the other is responsible for our feelings.
 As long as William continued to believe that he was responsible for Lauren's feelings, all he knew to do was shut down.
 As long as Lauren believed that William was responsible for her feelings, all she knew to do was get angry and blaming.